History of Qatar: Protests and reforms

 Large numbers of protests against the British and the ruling family occurred during the 1950s.
-One of the largest protests took place in 1956; it drew 2,000 participants, most of whom were high-ranking Qataris allied with Arab nationalists and dissatisfied oil workers.
+One of the largest took place in 1956; it drew 2,000 participants, most of whom were high-ranking Qataris allied with Arab nationalists and dissatisfied oil workers.
 During another protest which took place in August 1956, the participants waved Egyptian flags and chanted anti-colonialism slogans.
 In October 1956, protesters tried to sabotage oil pipelines in the Persian Gulf by destroying the pipelines with a bulldozer.
 These were major impetuses to the development of the British-run police force which was established by the British in 1949.
 The demonstrations led Ali bin Abdullah to invest the police with his personal authority and support.
 This was a significant reversal of his previous reliance on his retainers and Bedouin fighters.

 Public services developed slowly during the 1950s.
 The first telephone exchange opened in 1953, the first desalination plant in 1954, and the first power plant in 1957.
-Also built in this period were a dock, a customs warehouse, an airstrip, and a police headquarters.
+A dock, a customs warehouse, an airstrip, and a police headquarters were also built in this period.
 In the 1950s, 150 adult males of the ruling family received grants from the government.
 Sheikhs also received land and government positions.
 This mollified them as long as oil revenues increased.
 However, when revenues declined in the late 1950s, Ali bin Abdullah could not handle the family pressures this engendered.
 Discontent was fueled by his residence in Switzerland, extravagant spending, and hunting trips in Pakistan, especially among those who were excluded from the regime's largesse (non-Al Thani Qataris) and among other branches of Al Thani who desired more privileges.
-Seniority and proximity to the sheikh determined the size of allowances.
+Seniority and proximity to the Sheikh determined the size of allowances.